SamuelJayasingh/SamuelJayasingh/README.md

 [![Blog](https://img.shields.io/badge/-Samuel%20Jayasingh-black?style=flat&logo=github&labelColor=black)](https://github.com/SamuelJayasingh)

-A Newbie AI Student who Welcomes you to his humble abode in the Digital World..
-There are 10 types of people in the world.
-Those who get Binary and those who don't.
+A Newbie AI Student or A Budding Software Developer and a Design Enthusiast who Welcomes you to his humble abode in the Digital World with A idea of Improving Himself and tries to help others to grow and excel

 ## :computer: Technologies I'm Fascinated right now
 * Artifical Intelligence